 I looked up at the beautiful cypress trees that Van Gogh loved so much.
 I love them too.
-My childhood home had a line of very tall cypruses along the driveway and it was always my favorite thing about that house.
-I used to stand out in the front yard and just look up at them swaying in the breeze, like tall flames shooting up out of the earth.
-I especially liked standing out there at night and watching the cyprus trees swaying in front of a backdrop of stars.
+My childhood home had a line of very tall cypresses along the driveway and it was always my favorite thing about that house.
+I used to stand out in the front yard and just look up at them swaying in the breeze, like tall flames shooting up out of the Earth.
+I especially liked standing out there at night and watching the cypress trees swaying in front of a backdrop of stars.

 I was in this reverie of memory when a stray thought popped into my head, almost as if it had been beamed in from outer space.

 “What if before you were born, you influenced your grandparents to buy that house in Thousand Oaks, because you wanted to grow up there?
 What if you knew it would remind you of when you lived here in France, and give you the necessary deep feeling of comfort and safety growing up?”